-Glutathione, when released into the bloodstream, neutralizes free radicals, allowing them to dissolve in the bile, then to be released through the bile flow from the liver and gallbladder, and excreted through the intestinal tract (which happens when you release the coffee).
+When released into the bloodstream, glutathione neutralizes free radicals, allowing them to dissolve in the bile, then to be released through the bile flow from the liver and gallbladder, and excreted through the intestinal tract (which happens when you release the coffee).

 Do I have you convinced to try it yet?
-If so, you’ll need a little tutorial, because for coffee enemas, you don’t want to use any ol’ cup of Joe.
+If so, you’ll need a little tutorial, because for coffee enemas, you don’t want to use any ol’ cup of coffee.

 Here’s what you’ll need: